cl-library-docs/common-lisp-libraries/docs/iterate.md

 <br/>
 Repository: [iterate/iterate - Gitlab](https://gitlab.common-lisp.net/iterate/iterate)

+*In case of any inaccuracies, ambiguities or suggestions, please [create an issue here](https://github.com/digikar99/common-lisp.readthedocs/issues).*

+***

 `iterate` is a powerful iteration facility for Common Lisp, and a alternative to `loop`.
 As opposed to `loop`, `iterate` is more lispy, extensible, besides being more powerful.

 See [The Iterate Manual] for a more detailed explanation of the various facilities.